jdtremaine/hue-codec/README.md

 # What is this?
-Hue Codec is a header-only C++ library that efficiently encodes and decodes 16-bit, single-channel bitmaps (i.e. depth maps, disparity maps, infrared images, or high bit depth grayscale images) to and from 8-bit, 3-channel bitmaps (i.e. RGB images).
+Hue Codec is a header-only C++ library that efficiently encodes and decodes 16-bit, single-channel bitmaps (i.e. depth maps, disparity maps, infrared images, or high bit-depth grayscale images) to and from 8-bit, 3-channel bitmaps (i.e. RGB images).

 Once in RGB format, conventional lossy RGB image and video codecs can achieve high compression ratios and relatively low signal loss on the encoded data.
 This approach has the advantage of being simple, fast, and portable, and it allows data inspection and previewing using commonly available image and video viewers.
 This library uses OpenCV for basic image manipulation but also includes a library-independent encoder and decoder for those that want to use other libraries.

 This work builds on a [whitepaper](https://dev.intelrealsense.com/docs/depth-image-compression-by-colorization-for-intel-realsense-depth-cameras) and [reference code](https://github.com/TetsuriSonoda/rs-colorize) published by Intel.
 Note that the whitepaper has several errors, and neither the encoder included in the RealSense SDK nor the reference decoder provided along with the whitepaper is correct.
 The publication of this codec allows it to be used with other sensors not supported by the Intel RealSense SDK.